Palace of the Kings of Navarre of Olite: New Palace

 At the time the castle palace was considered the height of the most luxurious European courts.
-The interior decoration of which nothing remains except a small remainder was composed of plasterwork, tiled and azulejos, stained glasses and gilded coffered ceilings.
+The interior decoration, of which nothing remains except a small remainder was composed of plasterwork, tiled and azulejos, stained glasses and gilded coffered ceilings.
 The floors and walls were covered with tapestries.

-In the works of this palace intervened many artists of various nationalities, example of Eclecticism prevailing in the courtly constructions of the time; French influence is evident in towers, windows and balconies, while the Hispanic transpires in adarves flown on dogs in degradation as well as coffered ceilings, tiles and plasterwork.
+Many artists of various nationalities worked at the palace, example of Eclecticism prevailing in the courtly constructions of the time; French influence is evident in towers, windows and balconies, while the Hispanic transpires in adarves flown on dogs in degradation as well as coffered ceilings, tiles and plasterwork.

-In addition had hanging gardens, some nearly 20 meters high, garden areas, orchards and a zoological park that included a lion (gift from king of Aragon Pedro IV the Ceremonious), a camel, parrots, hunting dogs, hawks, four African buffalos, a giraffe, squirrels etc.
+In addition the palace had hanging gardens, some nearly 20 meters high, garden areas, orchards and a zoological park that included a lion (gift from the king of Aragon Peter IV the Ceremonious), a camel, parrots, hunting dogs, hawks, four African buffalos, a giraffe, squirrels etc.

 The entrance to the palace is through Plaza de Carlos III el Noble.
-The cover consists of a semicircular arch leads into an inner square known as Patio de los Naranjos, because in this place the king had commanded orange plants and other fruit trees.
+The cover consists of a semicircular arch leads into an inner square known as Patio de los Naranjos, because in this place the King had placed orange plants and other fruit trees.
 Today the floor is paved but originally was a garden with trees and flowers of various species: lemon, orange, Alexandria's jasmine, mulberries etc.

 From this place can observe the external structure of iglesia de Santa María la Real's apse and the start of the temple's tower.

 The care of the gardens were many gardeners, although in the care of them also involved the kings themselves, more than anything else as entertainment.
 For watering gardens a complicated system of irrigation was performed using lead pipes it was made in 1409 by Juan D'Espernou and later in 1414 by John Nelbort of Bristol.
-As winter was cold, the trees were protected by awnings that were attached to the walls, in the manner of greenhouses.
+As the winter was cold, the trees were protected by awnings that were attached to the walls, in the manner of greenhouses.

 Sala de las excavaciones

-(Excavations's room), it was the palace's old guard body.
-In this room it has found a vaulted room whose function is unknown, and it was filled with materials from the Old Palace.
+(Excavations's room), it was the palace's old guard room.
+In this room was found a vaulted room whose function is unknown, and it was filled with materials from the Old Palace.